TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 https://github.com/sccn/clean_rawdata

-Endpoint Corrected Hilbert Transform Calculation is handled using the echt.m function from the supplementary code from:
+Endpoint Corrected Hilbert Transform calculation is handled using the echt.m function from the supplementary code from:

 S. R. Schreglmann1*, D. Wang*, R. Peach*, J. Li, X. Zhang, E. Panella,
        E. S. Boyden, M. Barahona, S. Santaniello, K. P. Bhatia, J. Rothwel, N. Grossman "Non-invasive Amelioration of Essential Tremor via Phase-Locked Disruption of its Temporal Coherence".

 Brain Areas can be assigned to parts of the defined probe design using the Neuropixels trajectory explorer.
-The files remain unmodified and come with this GUI to be able to start the Trajectory explorer from GUI windows (Extract Raw Recordings window and Probe Layout window).
-Probe trajectories saved with the explorer can be loaded into the GUI to assign brain area labels to the probe.
+The files remain unmodified and come with NeuroMod to be able to start the Trajectory explorer from GUI windows (Extract Raw Recordings window and Probe Layout window).
+Probe trajectories saved with the explorer can be loaded into the GUI to assign brain area labels to the probe).

 Check out **Neuropixels Trajectory Explorer**: